 Drink your cuppa joe where it gets made.
 Stay at a coffee plantation resort or homestay and it would include all the activities like trekking, night safaris, campfire and plantation walks with rates starting from Rs 5000/night.
 Learn about the whole coffee making process from plucking the green coffee beans in the first step to finally getting that perfect brew in the last one.

-Fort Kochi is an amazing place to visit in Kerala.
+Fort Kochi is counted among the top Kerala attractions.
 With the influence of Arabs, British, Dutch, Chinese, and Portuguese, Fort Kochi has a lot of eclectic architecture to gawk at.
 Explore the place on foot or on a bicycle including the Jewish synagogue, Indo Portuguese museum, Chinese fishing nets, Santa Cruz Basilica, and Fort Kochi Beach.
 You’ll be enthralled with your visit to this fort that is located right on the beach, a queer phenomenon not many beaches and forts in the world offer.

 Suggested Read: 10 Offbeat Places In Kerala We Bet You Didn’t Know Existed!